EXPLAINER: How does an officer use a gun instead of a Taser?

 Potter’s body-camera video recorded the shooting, with Potter heard saying, “Taser, Taser, Taser” before she fired, followed by, “I grabbed the wrong (expletive) gun.”

-Many activists have refused to accept the former Brooklyn Center officer’s explanation and the state has argued that Potter — a 26-year police veteran — had the experience and training to know better.
+Many activists have refused to accept the former Brooklyn Center officer’s explanation.
+And the prosecution argued in its opening statement that Potter — a 26-year police veteran — had the experience and training to know better.

 Taser-gun mix-ups are rare but they have happened in several states in recent years.